 Rhinoceros – is the famous animal of Africa; a kind of symbol of the “black continent”.
 Not without a reason, rhino enters into the “big African five” along with an elephant, a buffalo, a lion and a leopard, the same five animals that were once the most honorable hunting trophies.
 The rhino has weak eyesight, but with its size and strength, it is not its problem.

+What does a rhino look like?
 The rhino scientific name – Rhinocerotidae means “nose”, and “ceros” – horn.
 This name aptly characterizes this beast, because the big horn on the nose, growing from the nasal bone is an important attribute of all rhinos.

 Some people ask: “how big is a rhino?” and “is a rhino a mammal?”.
 The rhino is the biggest land mammal after an elephant – the length of a rhino varies from 2 to 5 meters, with a height of 1-3 meters.
 How much does a rhino weigh?
 The average weight of a rhino is 2-3.6 tons.

 The colors of rhinos depend on their species.
 It seems that the names of rhino species originated from their color: the white rhino, the black rhino.
 In fact, the real color of the skin of all rhinos is the same – gray-brown.
 Yet due to the fact that rhinos love to wallow in the ground of different colors, they got their names.

 The head of the rhino is long and narrow, with a steep forehead.
 A small rhino’s eyes with brown or black pupils look very contrast to the background of their large head.
 As we mentioned at the beginning, rhinos have weak eyesight – they can only see moving objects from a distance of no more than 30 meters.

 The sense of smell in rhinos is well developed, so they mostly rely on the smell.
 Interesting fact: the size of the nasal cavity in rhinos is larger than the size of their brain.